SEVIS Responsibilities of a F-1 or J-1 Student

 Students in F-1 status must depart the United States within 60 days of the I-20 ending date OR their program end date, whichever is earlier.
 The exceptions to this rule include those who have applied for optional practical training, are transferring to a new school, or have applied for a change of status with the Bureau of Citizenship and Immigration Services (BCIS).
 Students in J-1 status must depart the United States within 30 days of the DS-2019 expiration date or program end date, whichever is earlier, unless they have applied for academic training or are transferring to a new J program.

-While it is the responsibility of the ISSS to keep BU international students informed about changing federal immigration regulations, it is the responsibility of BU international students to STAY INFORMED by reading the weekly issues of ISSS-BU News, sent to your e-mail address each Monday or available on the ISSS web site.
+While it is the responsibility of the ISSS to keep BU international students informed about changing federal immigration regulations, it is the responsibility of BU international students to STAY INFORMED by reading the monthly issues of ISSS-BU News, sent to your e-mail address each Monday or available on the ISSS web site.
 [See: http://www2.binghamton.edu/isss/index.html]

 This information is subject to change without notice.
 If you have any questions or concerns regarding your legal status in the United States, it is important for you to come to the ISSS and set up an appointment to meet with an advisor.